fdecampredon/rx-react/README.md

 ##PropsMixin

-The `PropsMixin` allows you to obtains a stream of props as RxJS `Observable` for your component.
+The `PropsMixin` allows to obtain a stream of props as RxJS `Observable` for your component.
 Example :

 ```javascript